|

 cormorants and Egyptian geese.
 Flamingoes colour

-the lake pink as they arrive to feed at the lake
+the lake pink as they arrive to feed at the

-during their migration.
-One unforgettable sight
+lake during their migration.
+One unforgettable

-a giant swarm of insects.
+the water like a giant swarm of insects.

 |